How to get money in Kyoto: the easiest and safest way to get cash in Kyoto. The lowdown on ATMs, changing cash and using credit cards in Kyoto.

 Cash Advances on VISA Credit Cards

-If you find that you’re ATM card won’t work and you run out of cash, there is one final option before heading to the embassy and begging for mercy If you have a VISA credit card, you can charge yourself some cash at any Sumitomo bank (you’ll find these in the larger cities).
+If you find that your bank or credit card won’t work with any ATMs and you run out of cash, there is one final option before heading to the embassy and begging for mercy: If you have a VISA credit card, you can charge yourself some cash at any Mitsui-Sumitomo bank (you’ll find these in the larger cities).
 Note that this is a counter transaction; it can’t be done at the ATM.
 You’ll need your passport to do this.

 What you’re doing is buying cash, so it works like any other credit card purchase.
 You’ll find the cash you charged listed like any other purchase on your next monthly statement.
 Needless to say, you won’t be able to charge any cash if you’re over your limit.